cs456s25/labs/lab08/lab08_description.md

 ### What should my schematic look like?
 1) Your schematic should look as close to the diagram being shown as possible.
 2) Consider whether it makes more sense to have a register followed by a multiplexor to account for the default zero addresses or if it makes more sense to have another register.

+### Question to turn in
+Explain what clock edge you are using to latch the write data into the data memory and why.